sverweij/dependency-cruiser/doc/cli.md

 ### filters

 You can also use the filters `--focus`, `--include-only` and `--exclude` to peruse parts of the dependency-graph.
-This could be useful for chopping up humoungous graphs efficiently, or to quickly find the uses of a module:
+This could be useful for chopping up humongous graphs efficiently, or to quickly find the uses of a module:

 ```sh